-Total outstanding debt as of June 30, 2016, 2015, and 2014, amounted to \$12.4 million, \$13.8 million, and \$14.8 million, respectively.
-The outstanding debt consisted of outstanding general obligation bonds and outstanding Intercap loans.
+Total outstanding debt as of June 30, 2017, 2016, and 2015, amounted to \$19.9 million, \$12.4 million, and \$13.8 million, respectively.
+The outstanding debt consisted of outstanding general obligation bonds, a note payable for construction of Founder's Hall, and outstanding Intercap loans.
 Additional information on the College's long-term obligations can be found in Note 5 of this report.